Best Supplements for Health - Learn More | Cooper Complete

 $17.98 Add to cart

-Stress and sleep are closely connected—if you don’t get enough sleep, you’re more likely to feel stressed.
+Stress and sleep are closely connected—you’re more likely to feel stressed if you don’t get enough sleep.
 A good night’s sleep is critical for memory consolidation, muscle repair and more.
-Melatonin, a hormone naturally produced in the pineal gland in the brain, helps control sleep cycles.
-Taking a melatonin supplement can help kick-start your body’s natural production of melatonin helping you get a good night of sleep, thus reducing stress.
-Cooper Complete offers 3 mg melatonin supplement with quick release and a 5mg prolonged release to help you fall and stay asleep.
+Melatonin, a hormone naturally produced in the pineal gland of the brain, helps regulate sleep cycles.
+Taking a melatonin supplement can help kick-start your body’s natural production of melatonin, which in turn helps you get a good night’s sleep, thereby reducing stress†.
+Cooper Complete offers a 1 mg low-dose melatonin, a 3 mg quick-release melatonin supplement, and a 5 mg prolonged-release supplement to help you fall and stay asleep.

-Adrenals help control heart rate and blood pressure as well as other important body functions and they are supported by magnesium.
-When we are stressed, our adrenals can overwork themselves as a response.
+Adrenals help control heart rate and blood pressure, as well as other important body functions, and they are supported by magnesium†.
+When we are stressed, our adrenal glands can overwork in response.
 Research shows more than half of Americans do not get enough daily magnesium through diet.
-Without sufficient magnesium, adrenal nerve cells can become over-reactive causing someone to become highly sensitive, irritable and unable to relax.
+Without sufficient magnesium, adrenal nerve cells can become over-reactive, causing someone to become highly sensitive, irritable and unable to relax.
 Cooper Complete’s Magnesium Glycinate supplement not only helps you obtain the daily amount of magnesium needed to help reduce stress, but it also improves sleep health, increases energy production and promotes better bone and heart health.

-The B vitamins consist of eight water-soluble vitamins that are important for cell metabolism.
-While all B vitamins are useful and play different roles in our health, vitamin B12 plays a role in supporting brain health and coping with stress.
+The B vitamins comprise eight water-soluble vitamins that are essential for cellular metabolism.
+While all B vitamins are essential and play distinct roles in our health, vitamin B12 plays a crucial role in supporting brain health and managing stress.
 A B12 deficiency may cause mental confusion and increase stress levels.
 Research shows B complex vitamins are linked to improved mood and can specifically help lower stress levels in the workplace.
-In this small study, 60 participants completed a 90-day double-blind, placebo-controlled trial in which personality, work demands, mood, anxiety and strain were assessed.
-After statistically controlling for personality and work demand differences, the vitamin B groups reported significantly lower personal stress and strain than the placebo group, which did not receive the B vitamins.
+In this small study, 60 participants completed a 90-day, double-blind, placebo-controlled trial, during which personality, work demands, mood, anxiety, and strain were assessed.
+After statistically controlling for differences in personality and work demand, the vitamin B groups reported significantly lower personal stress and strain than the placebo group, which did not receive the B vitamins.
 Cooper Complete’s Advanced B Complex provides a balance of all eight B vitamins in their most active forms.
 Additionally, all multivitamins contain B vitamins.

 Get A Regular, Comprehensive Physical Exam

 Dr. Cooper says, “It’s easier to maintain good health than to regain it once it’s lost.”
-The only way you can improve your health is to receive a physical exam which will help you see a comprehensive, in-depth picture of the current state of your health.
+The only way to improve your health is to undergo a physical exam, which will provide a comprehensive and in-depth picture of your current health status.
 And that starts with a preventive physical exam.
 When you go in for your physical, take a list of your regular vitamins or supplements and review them with your physician.
-Additionally, ask that your vitamin D, vitamin B12, magnesium and C-reactive protein levels be checked.
+Additionally, ask your physician to check your vitamin D, vitamin B12, magnesium, and C-reactive protein levels.

 Practicing Dr. Cooper’s eight healthy steps can help you achieve a better quality and quantity of life.
 As with any health-related issue, your physician understands your health profile best, so it is important to talk with them before adding or removing supplements from your routine.